mmacferrin/NSIDC_file_reader/README.md

 **Notes:**

 These functions have **not** been exhaustively tested for all different types of NSIDC .bin data products.
 They have been tested and seem to work with [NSIDC-0001](https://nsidc.org/data/NSIDC-0001/), [NSIDC-0051](https://nsidc.org/data/nsidc-0051), and [NSIDC-0079](https://nsidc.org/data/nsidc-0079) files in both the Northern & Southern hemispheres.
 If you are using other .bin data files for which this code doesn't seem to work, please submit an issue request, or just shoot me an email (see below), and I will try to update the code to accomodate.
-(Or better yet, submit a pull request and suggest updates to the code!)
+(Or better yet, submit a pull request and suggest fixes to the code yourself!)

 The [convert_bin_to_gtif.py](#convert_bin_to_gtifpy) file depends upon the [read_bin.py](#read_binpy) file.
 They should be kept in the same directory.